jkeuper/jkeuper.github.io/_posts/2019-11-30-kali-undercover.md

 That's it!
 The undercover look now is very close to Windows 10.
 I even get confused running Kali in undercover mode as virtual machine.

-I guess we should checkout the new powershell next.
+I guess we should checkout the newly added powershell next.
 Powershell is currently available in Kali with the new 2019.4 release.